zxyff/LASC/README.md

 ## Dataset

-我们从 2019 年 12 月 15 日至 2022 年 8 月 8 日在以太坊主网上进行了真实交易实验。在此期间，Tornado Cash 正常运作且未受任何制裁。通过以太坊客户端 Geth，我们共收集了约 817,500 笔原始 Tornado Cash 交易，其中包含 517,733 笔内部交易和 299,701 笔外部交易。数据收集过程严格遵循第六节提出的方法框架。表四展示了 Tornado Cash 核心合约的统计结果：43,218 个独立账户发起了 153,073 笔存款交易，而仅有 4,151 个账户发起了 138,278 笔取款交易。在混合数据准备阶段完成后，我们获得了包含 **272,236 条记录**和 **83,089 个账户**的真实混合交易数据集，以及包含 **949 个混合账户对**的核心真实数据集。

 We experimented with real transactions on the Ethereum mainnet from December 15, 2019, to August 8, 2022, during which Tornado Cash worked properly without sanctions.
 Approximately 817,500 raw Tornado Cash transactions were collected from the Ethereum client Geth, with internal and external transactions of 517,733 and 299,701, respectively, following the components of the proposed method in Section VI.
 Table IV shows the collection results of Tornado Cash core contracts.
 As seen in Table IV, 43,218 accounts initiated 153,073 deposit transactions, while only 4151 accounts created 138,278 withdrawal transactions.
 After the mixing data preparation stage, we derived a real mixing transaction dataset containing **272,236 records** and **83,089 accounts**, as well as **a**
 **ground-truth dataset of 949 mixing account pairs**.

 Contract address set：